EdDataScienceEES/tutorial-emmmahouse/index.md

 c. the importance of logging data when it is skewed
 d. further packages that can be used for similar outputs
 e. how to create a simple animation that can be built upon through simple edits
+f. how to build a creative interactive map

 If you have any questions or feedback on this tutorial, feel free to contact me at s2347885@ed.ac.uk !